mcnaryj/McNary-Homework-1/README.md

 # HORISEON

-HORISEON is search engine optimization company, and this is their supposed homepage.
+HORISEON is a search engine optimization company, and this is their supposed homepage.

 ## Installation/Viewing the Files